RiccardoBiondi/segmentation/README.md

 ## Usage

-Lets consider the case where you have an high nuber of patients.
+Lets consider the case where you have an high number of patient.
 First of all you have to divide the data in train and test dataset: the first one to estimate the centroids used to segment the second one.
 To achieve these purpose create two folders named *train* and *test* and organize your sample inside them.
 All the data must be in *.pkl.npy* format or in *.dcm*.
 In the DICOM case in each folder you have to create a subfolder for each patient that contains the *.dcm* files.

 ### Training